mojombo/mojombo.github.io/_posts/2017-09-24-protractor-filtering.md

 });
 ```

-Otherwise, ElementArrayFinder has it's own method each, you should call it right on the result of filter,
+Otherwise, `ElementArrayFinder` has it's own method `each`, you should call it right on the result of `filter`,
-not inside a callback for then:
+not inside a callback for `then`:

 ``` javascript
 checkbox_list.filter(function(elem, index) {